Best Web Hosting for Developers in 2026: 8 Top Picks Ranked

 - GCP-based plans from ~$37/mo

-- Pay-as-you-go model — no long-term contracts required
+- Pay-as-you-go — no long-term contracts required

 Pros:

-- Managed DevOps without full lock-in
+- Managed DevOps without getting locked into one platform

-- Great for agencies and multi-site management
+- Great for agencies managing multiple sites

 Cons: